Yash71/CSS/CSS Box Model/readme.md

 ## Box Model
-It ccontain*s different parts- margin, border, padding and content
+It contains different parts- margin, border, padding and content.

-### Parts of a box
+## Parts of a box
 * Content Box:
     * The area where content is displayed
     * Size can be controlled using ```width``` and ```height``` properties